fcanela/block-battles/README.md

 ## License

 MIT.
-Attribution to third parties present in application FAQ section.
+Attribution to third parties is present in the application FAQ section.